Marina Kantarovich Rodríguez, LICSW she/her

 Brittany’s work is motivated and informed by her belief that every human being is deeply valuable.
 In the therapy space, this unfolds as a genuine presence that witnesses your most difficult truths with unconditional acceptance and collaborates with your inherent resources to move towards healing and growth.
 Her therapeutic approach draws from humanistic, psychodynamic, EMDR and parts work (internal family system and ego state) modalities.
 She utilizes these modalities in conjunction with trauma-informed and anti-oppressive frameworks.
 Brittany's background in art and creative writing lends a natural affinity for working with those engaged in creative fields.

 Brittany is not currently accepting new clients.
-She offers individual therapy for adults and at this time is accepting private pay, Tufts Public, and MBHP plans.
+She offers individual therapy for adults.
+She accepts Optum (public), Blue Cross Blue Shield, Tufts (public), MBHP, Carelon, and private pay.